ngiangre/cohorts/README.md

 # `Cohorts`

-### A python package for standardized and reproducible processing, analysis, and integration of clinical proteomics data
+### A python package for standardized and reproducible processing, analysis, and integration of clinical biomarker data

 Written by Nicholas Giangreco